torryatco/Basilica/readme.md

 ## 1.2.
 Homework

-Create separate popovers for each button in the navigations.
+Create separate popovers for each button in the navigation.
 The popovers should each have different messages.

 ## 1.3.
 Reading